 Teaching and subject expertise

 Louise is a Senior Fellow of the Higher Education Academy.
-She contributes to undergraduate modules on Angevin England (including the reigns of Henry II, Richard I and John), and medieval women.
+She teaches undergraduate modules on Angevin England (including the reigns of Henry II, Richard I and John), and medieval women.
 She also teaches a Master's module on the reigns of King Henry III and King Edward I, and convenes a Master's Latin module.
 She is particularly interested in medieval queenship and in the lives of royal and aristocratic ladies.
 She has also recently turned her attention to women and chivalry, considering how far chivalry was gendered in the Middle Ages.
 She has written two chapters - one on 'Gendered Chivalry' and another on 'The Chivalric Woman' for two forthcoming edited collections.

 - 2015, contributor to 'The Road to Magna Carta' and 'The Aftermath of Runnymede', Episodes 1 and 3 of a series on Magna Carta by Melvyn Bragg, BBC Radio 4 (5 and 7 January 2015, http://www.bbc.co.uk/programmes/b04y6wdt/episodes/guide)